Atom economy simplified

 What is Green Chemistry and

-what is the concept Atom Economy?
+what is Atom Economy?

 atom economy of aspirin

-Molar mass of Acetic acid = 60 g/mol
+Molar mass of acetic acid = 60 g/mol

 Any Questions?
 Find Here